Mat-hew-24/GDSC-Webdev-Tasks/task1/README.md

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

 # WHAT ALL PACKAGES USED

 nodemon (rerun server)
-concurrently (run frontend and backend together) socket-io (comms)
+concurrently (run frontend and backend together) socket-io (comms) cors (permission)

 ## GUIDE (on what I did)

 -> Okay so first of all I created a backend folder and split the process

 -> I made both backend and frontend run together with a npm package called concurrently (use it in the package.json of root folder)